 Applicant Tracking Systems (ATS) automatically designate a Best Fit based on your experience level and the kinds of keywords spread throughout your resume.
 The ATS will also assign a weighted score to Key Skills and Competencies from your resume to paint a picture of who you are as a potential employee.
 So, TOP SKILLS and Other Core Competencies should be clearly stated.

 ☑ GAIN THE PERSPECTIVE OF ANOTHER

 The perspective of another brings to your personal pitch a neutral view of what your resume conveys as opposed to what you believe it conveys.
 The benefits of ‘an outsider’ can help identify and optimize the success of your new job search or career change.
 It may seem daunting but a regular review of every word or sentence is a good idea too.
-You may not see awkward phrases and grammar errors – you and the perspective of another working together can bring about a winning resume and get you off to a good start during 2019 and going into 2020.
+You may not see awkward phrases and grammar errors – you and the perspective of another working together can bring about a winning resume and get you off to a great going into 2020.

 #ResumeWriting #ResumeReformation #Tips #LinkedInProfile #LinkedInMakeover #LinkedInAuditReview #entrepreneur #entrepreneurship #socialnetworking #business #smallbusiness #startupbusiness #startup #branding #2020 #2019 #businessnetworking #increasingsales #jobsearch #jobseeking #careers